 In the years following WWI, the Hashemites, who dreamt of uniting Arabia under their wings, saw instead Arabia being carved up into colonies by their wartime allies Britain and France.
 A series of defeat at the hands of the Saudi in their Hejaz homeland meant they were about to be pushed out.
 Soon to be landless, they were desperate.

 On the following day, Abdullah stood on the balcony above one of the station’s buildings and addressed the crowd here: he asked them to march onto Syria and to fight against the French occupation there in order to restore his family to the throne.
-Today much of the station lies under repair and renovation.
+And by doing so, he had accidentally created his own Kingdom of Jordan.
+There was not much to mark this important event, and today much of the station lies under repair and renovation.
 Rooms are bare and empty.
 There were the occasional local school groups visiting, and almost no foreign visitors.

 Abdullah would have known however, that the entourage of tribesmen he had rallied - some sources say 300, others 2,000, would have been no match against the modernised French army.
 This rally however, had its desired effect and alarmed the British.
 The Arabs and the British, who had once joint forces here to attack the Ottoman garrison below now found themselves squabbling over the war spoils.
 The Ottoman trenches around the station must have still looked as if the garrison had only just left yesterday.